touseef0707/playfair-cipher-2.0/README.md

 1. **Brute Force**:
    - Traditional: O(25!) ≈ O(10^25) operations
-   - Enhanced: O(3 × 49!) ≈ O(10^63) operations
+   - Enhanced: O(49!) ≈ O(10^62) operations
-   - Computational infeasibility increased by factor of 10^38
+   - Computational infeasibility increased by factor of 10^37

 2. **Frequency Analysis**:
    - Traditional: O(26 × m) operations to analyze letter frequencies
    - Enhanced: O(49 × m) operations, but with dramatically reduced effectiveness due to:
      - Expanded character set diluting statistical patterns
-     - Multiple construction methods creating varied character relationships
      - Case preservation doubling the effective character set

 3. **Known Plaintext Attack**:
    - Traditional: O(25²) possible digraph mappings to check
-   - Enhanced: O(49²) possible digraph mappings, multiplied by 3 possible construction methods
+   - Enhanced: O(49²) possible digraph mappings
-   - Computational complexity increased by factor of 3 × (49/25)² ≈ 11.5
+   - Computational complexity increased by factor of (49/25)² ≈ 3.84

 In summary, while the asymptotic complexity of the core operations remains the same (O(n²) for matrix creation, O(m×n²) for encryption/decryption), the enhanced implementation dramatically increases the cryptanalytic security by expanding the keyspace and disrupting statistical patterns, all while maintaining reasonable computational efficiency for legitimate encryption and decryption operations.

-By combining a larger matrix, multiple construction methods, expanded character set, and case preservation, our enhanced Playfair system provides exponentially greater security while maintaining the elegant simplicity of the original cipher algorithm.
+By combining a larger matrix, expanded character set, and case preservation, our enhanced Playfair system provides exponentially greater security while maintaining the elegant simplicity of the original cipher algorithm.

 ## Efficiency for Password Encryption